panprogramadorgh/zettelkasten/00-fleeting-ntoes/2505110245_minimum-viable-product-features-for-note-taking-app.md

 Below we will briefly describe what features the minimum viable product for the note-taking application will have.

- Live `markdown` editor such as Obsidian.
+1. Live `markdown` editor such as Obsidian — `Live Editing Markdown`
+2. File system navigator — `Local Storage`
+	1. Local storage system
+3. Backlinks `Graph View and Local Storage`
-2. Different views of tasks
+4. Different views of tasks `All-in-One Workspace`
 	1. Graph
 	2. Tasks
 	3. Cards
-3. File system navigator (or page navigator like Notion implements)
-4. Creation of notes with voice transcription
+5. Creation of notes with voice transcription `AI Assistance`

 #fleeting